Advice & Support: Staff members being a witness at court

 So, speak to whoever you think is best.
 In particular ask questions around:

-It’s important for you to have as clear an idea about the support available in the work place.
+It’s important for you to have a good idea of the support available in your work place.

 3. Know that you may be waiting around for a long time on the day you attend court